• Skip to main content

 SCHOLARSHIP CRITERIA

-1. Applicants must be actively enrolled as a full-time or part-time student in good standing in a nationally accredited law school in any country in the world, e.g., in the United States, enrolled in an ABA accredited law school.
+1. Applicants must be actively enrolled as a full-time or part-time student in good standing in a nationally accredited law school in any country in the world, or its equivalent, e.g., in the United States, enrolled in an ABA accredited law school.

-2. Applicants must be working (as a judicial intern, extern, clerk, etc.) with a judge or judicial officer at some time prior to the student’s graduation from law school.
+2. Applicants must be working (as a judicial intern, extern, clerk, etc.) with or will be working with a judge, judicial officer or court sponsored program at some time prior to the student’s admission as an attorney, a barrister, or equivalent.
 A minimum of 200 hours of work is required.

 THE APPLICATION PROCESS

-1. A fully completed scholarship application must be submitted by April 1, 2023.
-The Association reserves the right to reject any incomplete or untimely application.
+1. A fully completed scholarship application must be submitted by midnight Eastern Time on April 1, 2026.
+The International LGBTQ+ Judges Foundation reserves the right to reject any incomplete or untimely application.

 2. Receipt of the application will be acknowledged by email.

-3. If you have any questions about the application or the scholarship, please email lgbtqjudges@gmail.com.
+3. If you have any questions about the application or the scholarships, please email lgbtqjudges@gmail.com.

-4. One scholarship will be awarded each year at the discretion of the Association.
-The Association will evaluate all applications and notify the scholarship recipient by June 1, 2023.
+4. One of each scholarship will be awarded each year at the discretion of the International LGBTQ+ Judges Foundation.
+The Foundation will evaluate all applications and notify the scholarship recipients by June 1, 2026.

 In addition to offering our own law school scholarships, the LGBTQ+ Bar has created a list of external scholarships from law firms, law schools and organizations that LGBTQ+ law students are encouraged to apply for.
 Please see each scholarship’s link for more information.